 Real World Tested.
 Real World Proven.

-Dotarem® Safety Profile
+Dotarem® (gadoterate meglumine) Injection Safety Profile

 Real World Tested.